 I’ll also start seeds, often in the plastic trays grocery store meats come in, and transplant them as needed.
 The seeds I use are generally referred to as leaf lettuce, but in the States are often called “cut-and-come-again.”
 I also use mixes of seeds intended for mesclun or microgreens.
 It’s been so successful that I start a few trays of seedlings when we get back to the States to finish out the year.

 You can use the lids as intended to incubate the seeds and encourage them to sprout a bit sooner, and then under the containers to hold draining water if you want.

 I use the leaf lettuces because I can harvest just a few of the larger outer leaves from each plant and have enough for a salad, but still leave the smaller leaves in the center of the plant to keep growing.
 That way I can get a couple of months of growth from each plant instead of waiting for a whole new plant to grow.

 And, instead of a bulky salad spinner, I follow the French tradition: I’ve sewn a small drawstring bag of cheesecloth and after I’ve washed the lettuce I put it in the bag and give it a good swing.
 (Very) short term, the lettuce stores in the bag in a cool area, and is ready for dinner.

 An added benefit is that other boaters are surprisingly intrigued by a floating garden and we’ve had a lot of folks stop by to talk because of all the greenery.

-And several months ago, Behan Gifford on Totem wrote on her blog about how one of their friends has a salad garden aboard their catamaran, and linked to a post with more details.
+Several months ago, Behan Gifford on Totem wrote on her blog about how one of their friends has a salad garden aboard their catamaran and linked to a post with more details.
 It’s actually fairly simple — an over the door shoe rack and a bunch of plastic growing containers.
 I think that something like this might work on most sailboats where it can be hung from the bimini, following Carol’s info on starting seeds in meat trays.